uclamii/CGT-LLM-Beta/README.md

 ## 📚 Readability Enhancement

-### Two-Stage Processing Pipeline
+### Multi-Level Processing Pipeline
-1. **Medical Answer Generation**: Original detailed medical response
+1. **Medical Answer Generation**: Original detailed medical response with Flesch-Kincaid score
-2. **Readability Enhancement**: Simplified version for 6th-grade reading level
+2. **Middle School Enhancement**: Simplified version for middle school reading level (ages 13-14, 7th-8th grade)
+3. **High School Enhancement**: Simplified version for high school reading level (ages 15-18, 9th-12th grade)
+4. **Improved Answer**: Enhanced version using improved medical communication guidelines

 ### Features
-- **Automatic Simplification**: Complex medical terms converted to everyday language
+- **Automatic Simplification**: Complex medical terms converted to appropriate reading levels
-- **Flesch-Kincaid Scoring**: Objective readability measurement (target: 6.0)
+- **Flesch-Kincaid Scoring**: Objective readability measurement for all answer versions
-- **Preserved Information**: All important medical facts maintained
+- **Preserved Information**: All important medical facts maintained across all versions
-- **Dual Output**: Both original and simplified versions provided
+- **Multiple Outputs**: Original, middle school, high school, and improved versions provided
+- **Question Categorization**: Automatic grouping into 5 medical categories
+- **Similarity Scores**: Retrieval quality metrics for transparency

 ### Example Transformation
 **Original**: "Lynch syndrome is an autosomal dominant disorder characterized by pathogenic germline mutations in DNA mismatch repair genes..."

-**Simplified**: "Lynch syndrome is a condition that runs in families.
+**Middle School**: "Lynch syndrome is a condition that runs in families.
 It's caused by a problem with our DNA.
 This problem can be passed down from one parent to their child."

+**High School**: "Lynch syndrome is a hereditary condition caused by mutations in DNA repair genes.
+These mutations can be inherited from either parent and increase cancer risk."

 ### Grade Level Interpretation
+- **6.0-8.0**: Middle school target range
-- **6.0-7.0**: Target range for accessibility
+- **9.0-12.0**: High school target range
-- **8.0-10.0**: Acceptable for general audience
-- **11.0+**: May need further simplification
+- **13.0+**: May need further simplification

 ## 🏗️ Architecture